24 Oct Information+ Conference

 - Bodies invisible: “white” and “male” are the default

-Earlier that same day, I was honoured to share ongoing research in the area of participatory data visualisations with Kelly Murdoch-Kitt (my co-researcher and co-author).
-Together, we have produced several participatory visualisation methods; one recent method we shared with the audience was the High-Low Context Matrix.
+Earlier that same day, I was honored to share ongoing research in the area of participatory data visualizations with Kelly Murdoch-Kitt (my co-researcher and co-author).
+Together, we have produced several participatory visualization methods; one recent method we shared with the audience was the High-Low Context Matrix.

 Another exciting feature of the conference was the exhibition opening of Image Factories, Infographics 1920-1945, which included detailed reproductions and animations from the work of Fritz Kahn and Otto Neurath.

 Exhibition Description: Images and infographics became an important means of communication in the modern mass media at the beginning of the 20th century.
 The advances in reproduction techniques brought about a large leap forward in visualization and a hitherto unknown deluge of information.

 In the 1920s, Fritz Kahn and Otto Neurath responded quickly to this early deamnd for information with their explanatory infographic concepts.
 The visualizations of the modern body – Kahn’s micro-perspective on modern society – created a new worldview.
 Both the new medical knowledge and the current socio-political analyses were brought to the general public’s awareness.